 freq is a positive integer, specifying the frequency of outputting restart info.
+Can also be set to scf_converged to only output restart info at the end of the s.c.f cycle.

 Available options for task are:

 - write: Writes restart info (in ELSI format) to files.
 The info will be written to files in every freq s.c.f. iterations, and will always be written out after a converged cycle.
 The number of files depends on the choice of elsi_restart_use_overlap - read: Reads restart info from files and uses it (instead of free atom superpositions) as the initial guess of an s.c.f. cycle.
 The code will search for files written by the write option.
 If relevant files do not exist, the code will abort. freq is not used for this option.
 The restarted run can use any number of MPI tasks, i.e., not necessarily the same number as used in the original run. - read_and_write: Performs what the write and read options do.
 Note that if the restart files do not exist, the code will still proceed normally.